Israeli disengagement from the Gaza Strip: Gaza Strip

 The Israeli Supreme Court, in response to a settlers' petition to block the government's destruction of the synagogues, gave the go-ahead to the Israeli government.
 Sharon decided not to proceed with their demolition, however.
 On September 11, the Israeli cabinet revised an earlier decision to destroy the synagogues of the settlements.
 The Palestinian Authority protested Israel's decision, arguing that it would rather Israel dismantle the synagogues.
 On September 11, a ceremony was held when the last Israeli flag was lowered in the IDF's Gaza Strip divisional headquarters.
 All remaining IDF forces left the Gaza Strip in the following hours.
 The last soldier left the strip, and the Kissufim gate was closed on the early morning of September 12.
 This completed the Israeli pullout from the Gaza Strip.
 However, an official handover ceremony was cancelled after the Palestinian Authority boycotted it in response to Israel's decision not to demolish the synagogues.
-On September 20, the IDF temporarily entered the northern Gaza Strip, constructing a buffer zone parallel to the border near Beit Hanoun before pulling out.
 On September 21, Israel officially declared the Gaza Strip to be an extraterritorial jurisdiction and the four border crossings on the Israel-Gaza border to be international border crossings, with a valid passport or other appropriate travel documents now required to cross through them.